Synergyfy/McomLoyaltyAPI/docs/admin_guides/tier_configuration.md

 }
 ```

-### 2. Creating a "Gold" Tier with Pro Options
+### 2. Creating a "Gold" Tier with Seasonal Variants
-This tier offers high limits, but allows for "Pro" users to have even more.
+This tier offers high limits, but allows for specific seasonal configurations (e.g., a "Winter Special" with higher allowances).

 **Endpoint**: `POST /tiers`